MicrosoftDocs/architecture-center/docs/patterns/quarantine-content.md

 ## Solution

-Have a process that validates the software for security.
+Have a process that validates the software for security before introducing it in your workload.
 During the process, each artifact undergoes thorough operational rigor that verifies it against specific conditions.
 Only after the artifact satisfies those conditions, the process marks it as _trusted_.

 > The process of quarantining is a security measure, which consists of a series of checkpoints.
 Those security checkpoints make sure that an artifact transitions from an untrusted status to a trusted status.